idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

     - Say not great on my feet
   - Slow in situations

-### How do you handle someone who really wants a promotion but isn't ready?
+### How do you handle promotion fever?

+Promotion fever is my word for engineers that are completely focused on promotions above all else.
+In general they fall into a few categories: 1) Not Ready, 2) Just hired, and believe under levelled 3) Ready, but didn't get promo due to bad luck.

 - Surprises are **BAD**: